atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

 ```
 !!! info "Temporary variable files will re-generate using the config file and override in install process."

-## Uninstall interruption - Uninstall with no valid terraform state
+## Uninstall - Uninstall with no valid terraform state

 **Symptom**
 If you try to uninstall using a different config file than what you used to install the environment or using a different version of the code you may face some problems in uninstall.